S-PScripts/S-PScripts/README.md

 {
  welcome = "Welcome to my profile!", notice = "I will be rather inactive on GitHub from now on.
-Maybe I'll come back and make some more projects, but for now, goodbye.",
+I'll probably still do random stuff though.",

  socials = {
     ["Discord"] = "ts2021",